Sun Gang

-Sun Gang is a Chinese wheelchair fencer.
+Sun Gang (born 4 May 1993) is a Chinese wheelchair fencer.
 He represented China at the 2016 Summer Paralympics and in total he won two gold medals, one silver medal and one bronze medal.
 He also won two gold medals in the men's foil A event, men's team foil and the silver medal in the men's épée team at the 2020 Summer Paralympics held in Tokyo, Japan.